jens-a-e/working-open/reading/20210208-readinglist.md

 This week I am reading:

-- cont. _Designing with the Body_, Kristina Höök, MIT Press
+## cont. _Designing with the Body_, Kristina Höök, MIT Press

-- _The uncontrollability of the World_, Harmut Rosa, engl.
+## _The uncontrollability of the World_, Harmut Rosa, engl.
 Translation, Polity Press, Cambridge

-    - the original book was published in German as _Unverfügbarkeit_, Residenz Verlag, Salzburg
+The original book was published in German as _Unverfügbarkeit_, Residenz Verlag, Salzburg

-- How to do Nothing, Jenni Ordell
+## How to do Nothing, Jenni Ordell

-- influx and eflux, Jane Bennett
+## influx and eflux, Jane Bennett